HWinter10/Engineering-Surveying-Website/README.md

 ## CK3 Website Project

-This project is a static multi-page website built using HTML, CSS, and JavaScript to demonstrate front-end web development fundamentals including page layout, navigation structure, and basic interactive elements.
-The site organizes multiple pages through consistent navigation and shared styling while incorporating JavaScript to enhance user interaction.
+This project is a responsive static multi-page website built from scratch using HTML, CSS, and JavaScript.
+The site demonstrates front-end development fundamentals including page layout, navigation structure, and basic interactive elements.

+The design adapts to different screen sizes, supporting desktop and mobile devices through responsive CSS.
+All graphics and visual elements were also designed as part of the project, and the site maintains consistent styling and navigation across multiple pages.

-The project emphasizes clean structure and separation of concerns by organizing HTML content, CSS styling, and JavaScript functionality into separate components.
-The design supports multi-page navigation and reusable styles to maintain consistency across the site.
+The project also emphasizes clean organization and separation of concerns by structuring HTML content, CSS styling, and JavaScript functionality into clearly defined components.

 ### Features
 <ul>